merri-ment/lazy-line-painter/README.md

 'strokeOpacity'  // Adjust stroke opacity 0 - 1
 'onComplete'     // Callback fired after animation 'delay'          // Delay before animation starts 'overrideKey'    // Set this property if you selector id doesn't match the key referencing your path data value within svgData.
 'speedMultiplier' // slow down or speed up the animation 'drawSequential'  // true: draw each path sequentially, false, draw all at once 'reverse' // reverse drawSequence
+'responsive' // true: responsive width and height
 ```

 To apply these options to your element before Painting, pass lazylinepainter an object as an argument containing the attritubes you wish to alter;